diarmuidoconnor/ict-2021/topic06/topic.md

 #  React: Design and Routing.

 Explain the Thinking in React design process.
-Introduct routing in a React app.
-Explore the Component composition pattern.
+Continue to add more navigation features to an app.
+Introduce Design patterns to this area of software development.